ahmedabuamra/MinesweeperGame/README.md

 2- 'F' - Places a flag on the tile.

-3- '?' - Places a question mark on the tile, this is for the user only, and won't affect mines or calculations.
+3- '?' - Places a question mark on the tile, this is for the user only, and won't affect mines or the program's calculations.

 Example: